The significance of form

 In addition to obvious differences in body geometry the variation stems from how players got started.
 Some got guidance and others learned completely on their own.
-This was true especially before the Internet resources became available.
+This was true especially before the Internet resources were available.

 Nearly every player will start by throwing in a way that feels the easiest and brings the best results.
 In a backhand throw this means pulling with an upper body emphasis.
 Very few have the patience and sheer faith to stick with anything less intuitive, especially if it involves sacrificing distance.

 Players change their form once, many times or not at all during their disc golf journey.
 The better your results are less likely you are to change your game.
-For a serious competitor, the decision to change one's form is a big one and it has to be planned and timed well.
+For a serious competitor, the decision to change one's form is a big one and has to be planned and timed well.

 Form x mastery

-The ability to throw reliably, accurately and far depends solely on how relaxed and confident you are with your technique.
-This is why you can see players whose form looks unoptimal or just plain wrong on the lead card of tournaments.
+The ability to throw consistently, accurately and far depends solely on how relaxed and confident you are with your technique.
+This is why you see players whose form looks unoptimal or just plain wrong on the lead card of tournaments.
 These players are there because they have mastered their form.